HaxeCheckstyle/haxe-checkstyle/README.md

 Code conventions improve readability, allowing team members to understand each others code better.

-Please note that this project was originally created by [@mcheshkov](https://github.com/mcheshkov) called [haxelint](https://github.com/mcheshkov/haxelint).
-So full credit to him.
+Please note that this project was derived from [haxelint](https://github.com/mcheshkov/haxelint) created by [@mcheshkov](https://github.com/mcheshkov).

-I have customized and made it flexible with additional checks and configurations.

 ###Installation